joeporpeglia/banter/README.md

 # Banter

-Monorepo for the Banter server, client, and API definition.
+Monorepo for the Banter server, client, and core game.

 ## Notes: